 For these reasons, Pinterest stands out compared to platforms such as Twitter and Facebook.
 And this is exactly why bloggers and business owners are specifically seeking out VAs who specialize in Pinterest.

-You can capitalize on this and start earning money as a Pinterest VA.
-To get started today, check out the new course from VA and Pinterest experts, Gina Horkey and Kristin Larsen.
+You can get started today and capitalize on to earn money as a Pinterest VA.
 It will without a doubt give you an edge over other more general social media VAs.

-How to Become a Pinterest VA TODAY! gives even more ideas of what you can offer clients as a Pinterest VA.
-They also break down the different packages, how much to charge and the time commitment you can expect to put in.
+The course, How to Become a Pinterest VA TODAY!, gives even more ideas of what you can offer clients as a Pinterest VA.
+It breaks down different packages you can offer, how much to charge clients, and the time commitment you can expect to put in.